JamieLevitt/CiteThis/README.md

-Backend hosted on AWS EC2 server instance
+📜 Documentation can be found at https://github.com/JamieLevitt/CiteThis/wiki.

+🚀 API currently hosted on Google Cloud Run